-Special Revenue Fund - accounts for specific revenues, such as federal funding, federal lunch program, and COVID-19 emergency relief funding that are legally restricted to expenditures for particular purposes.
+Special Revenue Fund - accounts for specific revenues, such as federal funding and federal lunch program that are legally restricted to expenditures for particular purposes.
 Also, accounts for resources of the School's Internal Fund, which is used to administer monies collected in connection with school, student athletics, class, and club activities.

-Capital Outlay Fund - accounts for state and other local capital outlay as authorized by Charter School Capital Outlay, Section 1013.62.
+Capital Projects Fund - accounts for state and other local capital outlay as authorized by Charter School Capital Outlay, Section 1013.62.